shakti-rajbhar/TECHNOHACKS-EDUTECH/README.md

 - **Dealing with Null Values**: You will learn how to handle 10% of null values in the dataset, which can be done by either removing columns or rows or replacing them with the median.
 - **Handling Outliers**: As part of the process, you will address 15 outliers in the dataset, improving data quality.

-## Conclusion

-Thank you for exploring our Technohacks Edutech Data Analytics Internship repository.
-We hope you find this experience insightful and valuable as you embark on your data analytics journey.
-Should you have any questions or need further guidance, please don't hesitate to reach out.